Chetana755/smartSwipe/README.md

 <br>

 ## Conclusion
 In conclusion, the main objective of this project was to find the most suited model for creditcard fraud detection in terms of the machine learning techniques chosen for the project.
-It was met by building the four models and finding the accuracies of them all; the best in terms of accuracy is XGBoost.
+It was met by building the five models and finding the accuracies of them all, the best in terms of accuracy and recall is XGBoost.
+So, XGBoost was the most robust model.